 Since 2019, she has been working with Andrew Darnton, as a creative activist including experimenting with performances as protests, both for Extinction Rebellion and Ocean Rebellion.
 Coverage includes numerous Photos of the Day in The Guardian, The Sunday Times Photos of the Year (twice), front pages inc The Sun and the Glasgow Herald, and globally including New York Times and Washington Post, alongside all major TV channels.
 Since then, working with Andrew, Suzanne has been developing a programme of art interventions with artists and musicians, which can tell the truth about the emergency, and anticipate what lies beyond it.

 Piers is a senior associate in the Financial Institutions Disputes Group at Freshfields Bruckhaus Deringer.
 He acts for a broad range of financial institutions on civil litigation and contentious regulatory matters.
 He specialises in complex finance disputes and has significant experience of high value, large scale matters which often have a multi-jurisdictional dimension.

-A senior executive with experience in engaging and galvanizing people around the transformation and organisation journey.
-Currently Managing Director of Nationwide Hire Ltd, and a Partner in Breaking Barriers Innovations, Jonathan’s background is in IT, Property, FM, Management Consultancy at PriceWaterhouseCoopers and Business Leadership.
+A senior executive with experience in engaging and galvanising people around transformation and delivery of Innovation and technology.
+Currently Transformation Director of Breaking Barriers Innovations, and recently Interim MD of Ways into Work CIC, Jonathan’s background is in IT, Property, FM, Supported Employment for people with disabilities, Management Consultancy at PriceWaterhouseCoopers and Business Leadership.
 Jonathan has designed and delivered innovative change and transformation programmes within the public and private sectors including FMCG, Retail, Manufacturing, Pharmaceuticals, Financial Services and Government across EMEA and Asia.

 PAUL NEWMAN – ACTIVATE LEARNING REPRESENTATIVE